auth0/docs/articles/quickstart/webapp/any/01-login.md

  - extract the value of the `code` parameter in the quesrystring
  - call `/oauth/token` endpoint to exchange the code for an id_token
  - decode the id_token, identifying the user
- - responding the request appropriately, based on the verified identity of the user.
+ - respond to the request appropriately, based on the verified identity of the user.

 ### Exchange the `code` for an `id_token`